Breaking the cubic barrier in the Solovay-Kitaev algorithm

 Every compact Lie group is real algebraic, and every semisimple complex Lie group is complex algebraic.
-There is also a bijection between semisimple compact complex Lie groups via complexification in one direction and the Cartan decomposition (see below) in the other direction.
-Every semisimple real matrix Lie group is real algebraic and thus has a complexification.
-However, more than a few semisimple real Lie groups are not matrix Lie groups; these groups do not have complexifications.
+There is also a bijection between compact semisimple and complex semisimple Lie groups via complexification in one direction and the Cartan decomposition (see below) in the other direction.
+Every semisimple real matrix Lie group is real algebraic (using any matrix embedding) and thus has a complexification.
+By contrast, many semisimple real Lie groups are not matrix Lie groups, and thus do not have complexifications.

-Every Lie group $G$ has a Lie algebra $L = T_1G$ with an abstract bilinear Lie bracket $[x,y]$.
-There is also an abstract exponential map $\exp:L \to G$ that generalizes the matrix exponential for matrix Lie groups (and that provides the real analytic structure of $G$).
+Every Lie group $G$ has a Lie algebra $L = T_1(G)$ with an abstract bilinear Lie bracket $[x,y]$.
+There is also an abstract exponential map $\exp:L \to G$ that generalizes the matrix exponential for matrix Lie groups, and that yields the real analytic structure of $G$.
 Given $L$, it is the Lie algebra of a unique simply connected (or \emph{maximal}) Lie group $G_{\max}$, which is a covering space of every other Lie group $G$ with Lie algebra $L$.
-Algebraically, the fundamental group $\pi_1(G)$ (which is necessarily abelian) lifts to a discrete subgroup of the center $Z(G_{\max})$, and any discrete subgroup of $Z(\tG)$ is the fundamental group of some $G$ with Lie algebra $L$.
+The fundamental group $\pi_1(G)$ (which is necessarily abelian) lifts to a discrete subgroup of the center $Z(G_{\max})$, and any discrete subgroup of $Z(\tG)$ is the fundamental group of some $G$ with Lie algebra $L$.

-A Lie group $G$ is called \emph{simple} when its Lie algebra $L$ is simple, \ie, $L$ does not possess a non-trivial normal Lie subalgebra (or ideal) $N \subset L$.
+A Lie group $G$ is called \emph{simple} when its Lie algebra $L$ is simple, \ie, $L$ does not possess a nontrivial normal Lie subalgebra (or ideal) $N \subset L$.
 Confusingly, $G$ is simple as a Lie group if and only if it is quasisimple rather than simple as a group, where a group $G$ is \emph{quasisimple} when it is a perfect central extension of a simple group.
 A Lie group $G$ is simple as a group if and only if it is minimal simple (see below) as a Lie group.

 Given $g \in G$, the derivative at $h=1$ of the conjugation action $h \mapsto h^g$ of $G$ on itself is the \emph{adjoint action} $x \mapsto x^g$ of $G$ acting on $L$.
 This is a linear action and is thus also called the \emph{adjoint representation}.